Write accessible documentation

 Links

 Splunk docs include judicious links to supporting material and additional information.
-When you lead into the link with a description, users can decide whether that link is useful to them.
-Follow these guidelines to include accessible links in your documentation:
+Lead into the link with a description so users can decide whether that link is useful to them.

-- If you run Splunk apps with Splunk Enterprise, see the Splunk products version compatibility matrix to determine the versions that your apps are compatible with.
+If you run Splunk apps with Splunk Enterprise, see the Splunk products version compatibility matrix to determine the versions that your apps are compatible with.
+If you run Splunk apps with Splunk Enterprise, determine the versions that your apps are compatible with.

 For more guidance on linking, see Best practices for including links.